divu112311/FinanceApp/README.md

    - Copy your project URL and anon key from Settings > API
    - The database migrations will run automatically
    - Deploy the Edge Functions (see below)
-   - Add your OpenRouter API key to Supabase secrets
+   - Add your OpenAI API key or OpenRouter API key to Supabase secrets

 5. Deploy the Edge Functions:
 ```bash